Bobiology/route-traversal/README.md

 # route-traversal
-A Spring-boot project that returns a list route bordering the provided origin and destination countries.
+A Spring-boot project that returns a list of routes bordering the provided origin and destination countries.

 **PROCESS FLOW DESIGN**